 - 3.7.2.1It was highlighted in the discussion document that stakeholders agreed that genres should be individually reviewed and where possible simplified considering whether or not there was evident need to regulate individual genres.
-The Authority sought views of stakeholders on the television genres that should be lightly regulated and those that should strongly be regulated. - 3.7.2.2 The SABC submitted that education and children need to be regulated strongly because early childhood development is critical for building the future, and the population under 18 years make up roughly 50% of the South African population.77
+The Authority sought views of stakeholders on the television genres that should be lightly regulated and those that should strongly be regulated. - 3.7.2.2 The SABC submitted that education and children need to be regulated strongly because early childhood development is critical for building the future, and the population under 18 years make up roughly 50% of the South African population.79 - 3.7.2.3 With regard to drama, the SABC argued that the regulation of drama (for PBS SABC) requires 24 hours of drama, of which 8 hours should be in prime time and of those 8 hours, 4 hours must be local drama.

-77 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 28)

-- 3.7.2.3 With regard to drama, the SABC argued that the regulation of drama (for PBS SABC) requires 24 hours of drama, of which 8 hours should be in prime time and of those 8 hours, 4 hours must be local drama.
 They argued that it is a huge burden on a channel and comes at a huge cost.
+A review of this mandate is requested in light of the number of channels on Digital Terrestrial Television80. - 3.7.2.4 M-net and Multichoice are of the view that the only genres which require regulation are those for where there is no commercial demand and that this should be applicable only to the public broadcaster and should be flexible and measured across the service as a whole81.

+79 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 28)

-A review of this mandate is requested in light of the number of channels on Digital Terrestrial Television78. - 3.7.2.4 M-net and Multichoice are of the view that the only genres which require regulation are those for where there is no commercial demand and that this should be applicable only to the public broadcaster and should be flexible and measured across the service as a whole79. - 3.7.2.5 The SACF submitted that delivery of television genres such as children and/or educational programmes (including other programmes that are a priority for the country) must be promoted through proactive regulatory quotas in all media under the control of South Africans, and through direct promotion to relevant audiences and their communities in the case of such desirable content that is available on converged and multi-channel environments.
-Thus the SACF proposed that most television genres should be lightly regulated going forward; the exception is with regard to children and educational programmes80. - 3.7.2.6 NAB submitted that quotas for specific categories, like children's programming and educational/knowledge building programming, must be prioritised.
+- 3.7.2.5 The SACF submitted that delivery of television genres such as children and/or educational programmes (including other programmes that are a priority for the country) must be promoted through proactive regulatory quotas in all media under the control of South Africans, and through direct promotion to relevant audiences and their communities in the case of such desirable content that is available on converged and multi-channel environments.
+Thus the SACF proposed that most television genres should be lightly regulated going forward; the exception is with regard to children and educational programmes82. - 3.7.2.6 NAB submitted that quotas for specific categories, like children's programming and educational/knowledge building programming, must be prioritised.
 The Association reasoned that these categories do not attract advertising revenue and must therefore be protected and adequately funded.
 However, it stated that there is likelihood that local South African drama and entertainment programmes will thrive regardless of quotas. - 3.7.2.7 Copying from Australia's model, MMA recommended the following programming schedule, for public television- of the 390 hours, 25 hours of the children television must be original.
 It stated that the public television can only schedule repeats on children's programming for about 3 times in five years.
-Commercial television must broadcast 96 hours of original first run children's drama in any three year period with the minimum of
+Commercial television must broadcast 96 hours of original first run children's drama in any three year period with the minimum of 25 hours per year.
+MMA further proposed the following recommendations in relation to children's programming, for public television- 540 hours per year of children's programming; of the 540 hours, 40 hours of the children's programming must be first original and there should be no limitations in the repeat of programming of South African origin and it is then that all other children's programming be repeated about 4 times in a period of 3 years.
+For commercial television it was proposed 290 hours per year of children's programming; of the 290 hours, 20 hours of the children's programming must be South African original83.